liamzdenek/sourcegraph-application/memory-bank/progress.md

 - ✅ Test script for running the batch processor locally
 - ✅ DynamoDB integration in API package
 - ✅ AWS Batch job submission from API
+- ✅ Frontend components for dashboard, repositories, jobs, and settings
+- ✅ API service layer for the frontend
+- ✅ ApiContext provider for state management
+- ✅ CSS modules for component-specific styling
+- ✅ Global CSS variables for consistent styling
+- ✅ Responsive design for mobile and desktop

 ## What's Left to Build